duncanbradley/axis-extension/draft.md

 # Design

 We employed a 2x2 Latin-squared design with two factors: axis upper bound and denominator presence.
 Participants viewed 8 different charts for each combination of conditions (32 experimental trials total).
-We also included 32 filler items and six attention check items.
+We also included xx filler items and six attention check items.

 # Participants